CABLE-LSM/benchcab/docs/user_guide/config_options.md

 ### [meorg_output_name](#meorg_output_name)

 : **Default:** unset, _optional key_. :octicons-dash-24: Chosen as the model name for one of the realisations, if the user wants to upload the Model Output to me.org for further analysis.
+The following workflow is executed:
-A `base32` format hash derived from `model_profile_id` and `$USER` is appended to the model name.
+1. A new model output name is created based on the selected realisation.
+A `base32` format hash derived from `realisations`, `model_profile_id` and `$USER` is also appended.
+This minimises collision between different use-cases for different users.
+In case the `model_output_name` already exists, the files within that model output are deleted, for fresh set of benchmarking results to be sent for analysis.
+2. The following settings are taken by default for the model output
+  - Model Profile - `CABLE`
+  - State Selection - `default`
+  - Parameter Selection - `automated`
+  - Bundled experiments - `true`
+  - Comments - `none`
+3. Depending on the fluxsite [`experiment`](#`experiment`), `benchcab` will do the following:
+  - Add them experiments in model output.
+  - Associate the experiment with base benchmark (already stored in `me.org`), and other listed realisations.
+4. Run the analysis, and provide a link to the user to check status.

 Note: It is the user's responsbility to ensure the model output name does not clash with existing names belonging to other users on modelevaluation.org.
 The realisation name is set via `name` if provided, otherwise the default realisation name of the `Repo`.